 Tom Majors served and protected his country during World War II, followed by a career building infrastructure and public works that still sustain the nation.
 On retirement, he found joy and connectedness in volunteering his time to others and crafting simple yet elegant functional objects in wood.
 It is this dual spirit – of expansive ambition made tangible through handmade things – that the Tom Majors Fund seeks to nurture in Key West.

-Proposals are sought for programs occurring October 2020-June 2021.
+Proposals are sought for programs occurring between October and June annually.
 Programs should include a public component – eg. an exhibition, workshop, lecture or some combination – but may include the creation of new work.
 One or more programs will be awarded budgets ranging $500-$10,000.
 Funds may be used for any purpose, including artist fees, travel, housing, supplies and equipment.